ClemensElflein/openmower.de/content/en/docs/docking-station-assembly/_index.md

 {{% /alert %}}

 Connect the multimeter as shown in the image below.
+You will need to disconnect the positive charging terminal for this.
 Then connect the power supply again and insert the *turned on* mower into the docking station.
 It is important that the mower is turned on so that the module can actually charge the battery.

 ![Setting the Current](setting_the_current.jpg)